ssdb-port is a tool that can be used to synchronize data from Sequence Similarity DataBase (SSDB) to ApsaraDB for Redis in real time.

 on the example:

-The following code shows an example of the ssdb_port.conf file.
+The following sample code shows the ssdb_port.conf file.
 Modify the connection information of the source SSDB database and the destination ApsaraDB for Redis instance based on the comments.

 # ssdb-server config for replica # MUST indent by TAB! # relative to path of this file, directory must exists work_dir = ./var_ssdb_port pidfile = ./var_ssdb_port/ssdb.pid # The connection information of the ssdb-port tool, which does not need to be modified. server: ip: 127.0.0.1 port: 8890 #readonly: yes replication: binlog: yes capacity: 100000000 # Limit sync speed to *MB/s, -1: no limit sync_speed: -1 slaveof: # to identify a master even if it moved(ip, port changed) # if set to empty or not defined, ip:port will be used. id: svc_1 # sync|mirror, default is sync type: sync host: localhost # The connection address of the source SSDB database. port: 8888 # The port number of the source SSDB database. #auth: password redis_host: localhost # The connection address of the destination ApsaraDB for Redis instance. redis_port: 6379 # The port number of the destination ApsaraDB for Redis instance. redis_auth: password # The password of the destination ApsaraDB for Redis instance. logger: level: debug output: log_ssdb_port.txt rotate: size: 1000000000 leveldb: # in MB cache_size: 500 # in MB write_buffer_size: 64 # in MB/s compaction_speed: 1000 # yes|no compression: yes